Jason DeWitt: World Series of Poker bracelets

 At the 2012 WSOP, Jason DeWitt had a confrontation with then UltimateBet spokesperson Annie Duke when she joined his table, cussing her.
-He explained his attitude in an interview done on Youtube Channel QuadJacks.
+He explained his attitude in an interview done on YouTube Channel QuadJacks.

-Online Poker
+Online poker

 DeWitt plays under the screen name “TheMasterJ33” on PokerStars.

 Personal life

-Jason resides in Las Vegas, Nevada, where he focuses on his professional career as a poker player, sports bettor and investor.
+Jason resides in Las Vegas, Nevada, where he focuses on his professional career as a poker player and investor.
 Jason DeWitt graduated from Mishawaka High School (MHS) with follow MHS alumnus Adam Driver in 2002.

-DeWitt has a dog named Buddy that is central in his life and is mentioned in any important poker interview, including after his Milly Maker chat.
+DeWitt had a dog named Buddy that was central in his life and is mentioned in any important poker interview, including after his Milly Maker chat.